stellar/stellar-core/docs/learn/admin.md

 The [example config](https://github.com/stellar/stellar-core/blob/master/docs/stellar-core_example.cfg) describes all the possible configuration options.

+The examples in this file don't specify `--conf betterfile.cfg` for brevity.

 ## Running
 Stellar-core can be run directly from the command line, or through a supervision system such as `init`, `upstart`, or `systemd`.